 Interested in developing a free health care clinic?
 Through the NAFC’s Volunteers in Medicine Program, we can help guide you through the clinic development process, providing direction, inspiration, and support along the way.

-Ready to get started?
-Please take a moment to fill out our initial contact form to get started and staff will be in touch!
+Once you are ready to learn more, please take a moment to fill out our initial contact form to get started and staff will be in touch!

 Additional Ways to Get Involved: For additional ways to get involved, you can visit our VOLUNTEER page to learn more about volunteer opportunities near you, or you could give back by DONATING to the NAFC Volunteers in Medicine Program – on our secure, online donation form you have the ability to apply your donation to the VIM Clinic Development Program.